**Due to COVID-19, we have made changes to our rules re-submitting app ideas; please click here for more information.**

 Eligibility: If you'd like to register as a mentor, learn more here.
 Please note, mentors register as online judges but are not allowed to judge submissions from their region.

-How Your Submissions are Judged
+How Your Submissions Are Judged

 Judges review your submission and provide feedback to help you continue learning.
 Teams are not able to appeal judge decisions as all scores are final.
+You can review the judging rubric for your division to see what judges will pay special attention to.

 Comments